What to look for in a wedding videographer?

 I wouldn’t really put much weight if the wedding videographer says that he or she has two, three or five years of experience.
 It does not really matter.
 What matters is how many wedding he or she has done.
 The more the merrier.

 Why is experience so important to me ?
 Because in DSLR video, focusing is extremely important and difficult, and practice makes master.
 Unless your taste is for video that goes in and out of focus, you should look for a videographer what will keep your video in focus.

 One vs Multiple videographers

 Ask if the videographer can show you videos that he or she has done alone in a wedding.
+Ask them if they are acquainted with video editing softwares like FCPX and Adobe.
 And then work that they have done with 2 or 3 videographers.
 This is really important.